Genetically modified crops: Tillage

 By leaving at least 30% of crop residue on the soil surface from harvest through planting, conservation tillage reduces soil erosion from wind and water, increases water retention, and reduces soil degradation as well as water and chemical runoff.
 In addition, conservation tillage reduces the carbon footprint of agriculture.
 A 2014 review covering 12 states from 1996 to 2006, found that a 1% increase in herbicde-tolerant (HT) soybean adoption leads to a 0.21% increase in conservation tillage and a 0.3% decrease in quality-adjusted herbicide use.

 Greenhouse gas emissions

 Combined features of increased yield, decreased land use, reduced use of fertilizer and reduced farming machinery use create a feedback loop that reduces carbon emissions related to farming.
-These reductions have been estimated at 7.5% of total agricultural emissions in the EU or 33 millions tons of and an estimated 8.76 million tons of in Colombia.
+These reductions have been estimated at 7.5% of total agricultural emissions in the EU or 33 million tons of and an estimated 8.76 million tons of in Colombia.